 Slip sizes correspond to bust measurements.
 Petticoat or half-slip sizes are based on waist measurements: S (22-24), M (25-27), L (28-30), etc. Nightgown and robe sizes are based on bust measurements: S (32), M (34-36), L (38-40), etc.

-There you have it!
+There you have it, you’ve learned all about crossdresser clothing sizes!
 Next time your walk into a store or boutique, you’ll know just what size your “wife” or “girlfriend” wears, or if you have the courage, tell the salesperson it’s for yourself!
 Many customer’s to Large or Tall girl stores are men who buy for themselves.
 Some will even allow you to try items on for fit (a phone call to the store before you go is advised).
 Most mail order companies (Sear’s, Penny’s, Lerner’s NY, Anthony Richard’s etc.), estimate about 30% of their customer’s are men.
 At least you won’t run the risk of getting ripped off by a clerk or

 company who will sell you anything just to get rid of you.
 Most store’s and mail order companies want to have a satisfied customer, who will buy from them again.
 Another possibility is making your own clothing or finding a seamstress to make garments from patterns and cloth you purchase.
 You can get things made that are not normally available in stores (although they will cost more).
 You can have them made for your “wife” or you can tell the truth.
 Most people either don’t care or will accept a plausible story.